ysaakpr/panka/docs/USER_WORKFLOWS.md

 # User Workflows for Application Development Teams

-This guide explains how application development teams use the deployer system for managing their services.
+This guide explains how application development teams use the panka system for managing their services.

 ---